 6.6.1 Introduction

 This solution addresses key issue#3.
 In this solution it is assumed that the SEAL security procedure is re-used for user authentication and authorization as specified in 5.2 of TS 33.434 [4].
-Further, it is proposed that the access_token claims include the allowed user related information to authorize the avatar or digital asset download request from the VAL Client/SEAL Client/VAL Server.

 In this solution, it is proposed that the SEAL Server (Digital Asset Container Management) digitally signs the requested avatar object using the private key, obtained as part of key provisioning procedure defined in TS 33.434 [4].